tony-repo/NetCore-Configuration/README.md

 # NetCore-Configuration
-Learning .Net Core Configuration source code.
+As for learning .Net Core Configuration.
+This code is get from source code.